a little about me

 What I'm good at

 Looking at messy data — LLM outputs, user funnels, behavioural signals — and finding the one pattern that explains most of the noise.
-Building tools nobody asked for that quietly become the thing the team can't live without (CSM Frontier is the latest example).
+Building tools nobody asked for that quietly become the thing the team can't live without.
 Writing things down clearly enough that an engineer, a sales lead, and a VP can all agree on what we're doing.

 What I'm still figuring out